jpengman/FoodPlanner/README.md

 Scripts for configuring the webserver

 ##FoodDatabase (/database)
-database scripts for creating and population database
+Database scripts for creating and population database
+###Instructions for creating the database
+- Install MySQL
+- Run sql scripts